mitxela/clock4/qspi/qspi.md

 The update is performed if the CRC of the image in external flash is valid and different to the CRC of the loaded image, so downgrades are easy.

 ## loop device to create disk image
-`create-image.sh` will create a correctly formatted 16MB disk image of the QSPI contents using a loop device.
+`./flash.sh loop` will create a correctly formatted 16MB disk image of the QSPI contents using a loop device.
 The resulting image can be written using `dd` or some other disk image utility, which may be more convenient on other platforms.